openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 Look closely at the above commands though and you will see that when running `kubectl explain`, instead of using the full name of the resource type `deployment.extensions`, we used just `deployment`.

-The `kubectl explain` command doesn't work when the full resource type name is used.
-So we rely on the fact that it is usually sufficient to use the un-scoped name of a resource with commands.
+The `kubectl explain` command doesn't work when the full resource type name is used, so we rely on the fact that it is usually sufficient to use the un-scoped name of a resource with commands.

 For example, instead of: